Mandatory Reporting in the ACT: What Foster Carers Are Legally Required to Do

 The identity of a mandatory reporter is kept confidential by CYPS.
 Parents or caregivers of the child you report about will not be told who made the report.
 This confidentiality exists to protect reporters from retaliation and to encourage reporting without fear.

 For foster carers, there is an additional layer of complexity.
-If the concern relates to the child placed in your home, your foster care agency (Barnardos, OzChild, or Key Assets) must also be notified, either before or immediately after making the CYPS report.
+If the concern relates to the child placed in your home, follow your foster care agency's incident-notification procedure as well as making the CYPS report.
 Your agency's caseworker needs to be aware, because the concern may affect placement decisions, contact arrangements, or the child's Care Plan.

-If the concern relates to another child — a neighbor's child, a school peer — you still report to CYPS, but there is generally no agency notification required unless the matter intersects with your placement.
+If the concern relates to another child — a neighbor's child, a school peer — you can still report to CYPS, and should ask your agency whether its incident process is also engaged.

 Record Keeping Obligations for Foster Carers